-The 9 Best Earrings for Sensitive Ears, According to a Certified Cosmetic Dermatologist
+The 7 Best Earrings for Sensitive Ears, According to a Certified Cosmetic Dermatologist

 What makes ears sensitive?

-When it comes to sensitive ears, a common form of eczema called contact allergic dermatitis is the culprit.
+When it comes to sensitive ears, a common form of eczema, called contact allergic dermatitis, is usually the culprit.
 This type of eczema is caused by direct contact with an allergen or irritant—in this case, the metal in your earrings.
 Dr. Green explains that when ears are pierced, the inner ear lobes have direct contact with the metals in earrings, which can be a source of this specific type of skin irritation.
 What’s more, the skin on your ears and earlobes is particularly thin, making it especially susceptible to irritation and sensitivity.

 Can you find out the metals to which you’re allergic?

-“A patch test applies the allergens to the skin with specific patches and are worn for a period of 48 hours.
-If there is a positive patch test, there will be skin irritation where the patch was placed, indicating a potential allergic reaction.”
+“A patch test applies the allergens to the skin with specific patches and are worn for a period of 48 hours,” she says.
+“If there is a positive patch test, there will be skin irritation where the patch was placed, indicating a potential allergic reaction.”
 Once you’ve identified the materials that are causing an allergic reaction, you can avoid items containing that material.

 Can sensitive ears become problematic?